 Front (seated left to right) - The Dowager Marchioness of Milford Haven; Princess Elizabeth, Duchess of Edinburgh (now Queen Elizabeth II)

 holding the baby Prince Charles & Queen Mary

 In the Autumn of 1950, Mountbatten’s mother who from 1921 was styled The Dowager Marchioness of Milford Haven was taken ill at Broadlands.
 She had been born a Princess of Hesse & By the Rhine and had been a favourite grand-daughter of Queen Victoria (1819(1837-1901) and told Mountbatten that she had wanted to return to London as it was “so much better to die at home.”
 She died at Kensington Palace, London on 24th September 1950 without seeing her son as First Sea Lord, but despite this she had seen him back in the Royal Navy and rising to the top of the organisation which her late husband had been forced to resign from.

-At the time of her death, The Dowager Marchioness of Milford Haven was the oldest surviving grand-daughter of Queen Victoria (1819(1837-1901) and notable for being a sister of the last Tsarina of Russia - Tsarina Alexandra Feodorovna, formerly Princess Alexandra of Hesse & By the Rhine (1872-1918), the mother of Queen Louise of Sweden, formerly Princess Louise of Battenberg (1889-1965) and the great-grandmother of Prince Charles, The Prince of Wales (b.1948) - whose christening was one of the last 'family' events she was photographed at in 1948.
+At the time of her death, The Dowager Marchioness of Milford Haven was the oldest surviving grand-daughter of Queen Victoria (1819(1837-1901) and notable for being a sister of the last Tsarina of Russia - Tsarina Alexandra Feodorovna, formerly Princess Alexandra of Hesse & By the Rhine (1872-1918), the mother of Queen Louise of Sweden, formerly Princess Louise of Battenberg (1889-1965) and the great-grandmother of Prince Charles, The Prince of Wales (b.1948) - whose christening was one of the last 'family' events she was photographed at on 15th December 1948 (see above).